kyma-project/community/internal/proposals/logs/unified-approach-to-logging-levels.md

 - STAGE: `WARN` - this is a minimal severity needed for effective debugging of issues.
 It'd also be a good indicator on how the logs will look like on PROD environment,
 - DEV: `DEBUG` - this is a lowest possible logging level.
 It may be helpful for debugging issues while developing.

-In the current state we do log everything on every environment.
-Therefore, changing the logs severity could only decrease amount of the logs on some environments and there is no need to increase amount of needed resources for our components.
-A potential amount of the resources decreasement could be done while the next iteration of the evaluating Kyma profiles.
+In the current state we log everything on every environment.
+Therefore, changing the logs severity could only decrease amount of the logs on some environments, and there is no need to increase the amount of needed resources for our components.
+A potential amount of the resources decreasement could be done during the next iteration of evaluating the Kyma profiles.

 ## Setting up the log level

-Setting up the log level should be easy, do not take much resources and should be easily changeable.
-The log level will be set as a Helm Chart value.
+Setting up the log level should be easy, shouldn't take much resources and should be easily changeable.
+The log level will be set as a Helm chart value.
 This solution will provide easy possibility to change the log level in every situation.

 In the `values.yaml` file of each Kyma component there will be: